Kozeke/online-pharmacy/README.md

 - If you are user you can sell unnecessary medicine in your home and make some money.
 - Has good social effect for social vulnerable people and afford them to buy medicine by lower price.

+Front was written by vue, back php laravel